Alaeddin03/api.takaful-club/README.md

 npm install
 npm run start
 ```
-Whenever you need to run it again (other than the first time), just tyoe `npm install`.
+Whenever you need to run it again (other than the first time), just tyoe `npm run start`.

 The front end is found [here](https://github.com/Alaeddin03/project.web).